int0h/promise-decorators/readme.md

     updateTitle(text);
 });
 ```
-It works in most cases but may couse problems due to the fact that this code will create a request each time user press a key.
-It could be a problem and in the most of the time you do not need to do it so frequently.
+It works in most cases but may couse problems due to the fact that this code will create a request each time a user presses a key.
+It could be a problem and most of the time you do not need to do it so frequently.

-Usually used tools to reduce amount of requests are `throttle` and `debounce`.
+Common used tools to reduce amount of requests are `throttle` and `debounce`.
 They are function to limit count of function calls through time.
-So they take a function and return a new one which is the modified the former.
+So they take a function and return a new one that modyfies original.

 It seemed like the only thing to do is to `throttle` a function, but which one?